danim55/software-knowledge/kubernetes/kubernetes-pods.md

 The above update rules apply to regular pod updates, but other pod fields can be updated through subresources.

--**Resize:** The resize subresource allows container resources (spec.containers[*].resources) to be updated.
+- **Resize:** The resize subresource allows container resources (spec.containers[*].resources) to be updated.
 See Resize Container Resources for more details.
--**Ephemeral** Containers: The ephemeralContainers subresource allows ephemeral containers to be added to a Pod.
+- **Ephemeral** Containers: The ephemeralContainers subresource allows ephemeral containers to be added to a Pod.
 See Ephemeral Containers for more details.
--**Status:** The status subresource allows the pod status to be updated.
+- **Status:** The status subresource allows the pod status to be updated.
 This is typically only used by the Kubelet and other system controllers.
--**Binding:** The binding subresource allows setting the pod's spec.nodeName via a Binding request.
+- **Binding:** The binding subresource allows setting the pod's spec.nodeName via a Binding request.
 This is typically only used by the scheduler.